-Firebox or XTM devices uses spamBlocker actions to apply decisions about the delivery of email messages.
+The Firebox uses spamBlocker actions to apply decisions about the delivery of email messages.
 When a message is assigned to a category, the related action is applied.
 Not all actions are supported when you use spamBlocker with the POP3-proxy.

-Allows the email message to go through the Firebox or XTM device.
+Allows the email message to go through the Firebox.

 Add subject tag

-Allows the email message to go through the Firebox or XTM device, but inserts text in the subject line of the email message to mark it as spam or possible spam.
+Allows the email message to go through the Firebox, but inserts text in the subject line of the email message to mark it as spam or possible spam.
 You can use the default tags or you can customize them, as described in the subsequent spamBlocker section.
 You can also create rules in your email reader to sort the spam automatically based on the subject tags, as described in Create Rules for Your Email Reader.

 Quarantine (SMTP only)